robinsr/epub-clean/README.md

 ePub-Clean
 ==========

+CLI to transform/reformat ePub (or any HTML) content.

 ## Config

 Tasks are defined in a JSON file, and passed to epub-clean command-line using the required `-c/--config` option.